Notting Hill Carnival: Culture of the carnival

 This huge street festival attracting about two million people every year to Notting Hill and highlights Caribbean and Black diasporic cultures.
 Carnival uses influences from many other festivals around the world.
 Authors Julian Henriques and Beatrice Ferrara claim the festival draws mainly on the Trinidad Carnival as well as Crop Over, Canadian Caribana in Toronto and the US Labor Day Festival in Brooklyn.
 They also explain that Notting Hill Carnival is dually influenced by its diasporic cultures and its own country's influences.
 Henriques and Ferrara claim: "Carnival also has an explosive auditory impact due to its cacophony of sounds, in which soca, steel bands, calypso floats and sound systems mix and mingle in a multi-media and multi-sensory event" (Ferrara 132).

 This mixture of percussion, with emphasis on the beat and rhythm, leads to the extreme dancing in the streets for which Carnival is known, with citizens participating to the beat of the music, using mud and paint, dancing with the lower parts of the body.
-Henriques and Ferrara explain that people emphasize the "baseness" of the music, with everything being about the "bottom": the ground, the bottom of the body, and the bottom of the beat.
+Henriques and Ferrara explain that people emphasise the "baseness" of the music, with everything being about the "bottom": the ground, the bottom of the body, and the bottom of the beat.
 The festival uses influences from the Jamaican dancehalls and British clubs, and the music is made loud enough for participants to feel the beat.
 The vibrations from the speakers allow people to better connect with the ground and bring their experience to another level.

 The authors of the same article further explain how Notting Hill Carnival also creates "territory".
 The parade route portion of the Carnival is where carnival floats play both recorded and live music and circulate the street, visualizing the boundaries of Carnival and marking its territory.
 The circulating movement of the Carnival parade is also an extending of space through sound.
 Territorializing the space through sounds of African beats, such as the pan, fosters a sense of identity and unity for the overall Carnival.